 - Electrolytes.
 Ensure you are getting enough salt and electrolytes.
 I enjoy using both Himalayan pink salt (which contains an amazing 84 minerals) AND regular iodised table salt – iodine is crucial for a healthy metabolism and it is lacking in so many diets.
 Sodium and potassium are crucial too.
 Why not drink bone broth, or enjoy extra bacon.
 An easy and yummy way to beat keto flu.
 Many people find taking a magnesium supplement can stop any cramping or discomfort they are experiencing.

 - Drink lots of water.
 Like I mentioned before, dehydration is a big part of keto flu.
 Fight it by drinking water and staying hydrated.
 Many people add a pinch of mineral salts to their water to help with the cramps and nausea.

 - Eat some clean carbs.
 Go ahead and add in some clean, healthy, nutrient-dense carbs to your diet to help combat keto flu.
 For example, add in extra non-starchy vegetables, extra nuts and seeds, a few low-sugar berries.
 OK so you may go over your carb limit temporarily, but it may just help ease keto flu to allow you to continue in the long term.

 - Exercise.
 If you feel like you can do it, you might try some light exercise.
 Some people have found that exercise helps your body become more metabolically flexible, and eases the symptoms.

 So, yes keto flu is a real thing, and if you find yourself dealing with it, you can expect to experience these symptoms only for a few days, or up to a week.

 What can we learn from the keto flu?

-If giving up carbs is tough, just imagine what a stronghold carbs is having on your body – and this “carb withdrawal” may be a necessary evil to go through to serve as a reminder to never go back to your old ways of eating.
+If giving up carbs is tough, just imagine what a stronghold carbs are having on your body – and this “carb withdrawal” may be a necessary evil to go through to serve as a reminder to never go back to your old ways of eating.